julian-rose/FreeRTOS-for-Agon/README.md

 cost of task-blocking - which means time passes un-usefully for the blocked task - but is the correct solution.

-<h3>Real-time</h3>
-Because one FreeRTOS task may block another, and because MOS is non-reentrant, FreeRTOS for MOS provides a "soft" real-time solution (rather than a "hard" one.)
-This means the response time is not guaranteed, and may lag real time by a period (we might assume in the order of a milli-second, though I should do some tests to provide precise data).

 <h2>AgDev port</h2>
 If you prefer to use the LLVM AgDev compiler instead of ZDS, you can Fork